 Simplify Your Data With Intelligent Contract Maintenance Tracking Tools

-This is why having an intelligent tool tool that can track and alert resellers on upcoming renewals, is an essential resource for every Channel Partner.
+This is why having an intelligent tool that can track and alert resellers on upcoming renewals, is an essential resource for every Channel Partner.
 Ideally it should offer easy automation and customization.
 Tracking the data so that alerts are sent not only to the reseller but also sent the resellers' clients on their behalf anytime their customer has an upcoming maintenance renewal or event they want to be informed about.

 A Tool to Track Contract Maintenance Renewals is A Value-Add for End Users, Too